Independent Young Person

 - Cooking / Nutrition Management

 - Cooking skills, basic meal preparation, special meal preparation, how to find recipes, importance of understanding what a balanced diet is, portioning, using the freezer, using the microwave, food safety.

 - Shopping online, organic/imported/local what does it all mean for me?
 Working with a budget, planning meals for the week.

 - Food for pets, saving for the vet for check ups, keeping your pets fit.

 - Nervous is normal, what do I say?
 Keeping some things to myself, Is this a date?
 Respecting choices.

-The success of the program is not only measured by clients demonstrating a level of independence in tasks at the completion of the course, but also by follow up reviews with the client self-assessing their independence.
+The success of the program is not only measured by demonstration of a level of independence in tasks at the completion of the course but also through follow up reviews with the client and self-assessment of their independence.
 It is understood that the positive impacts of the course will extend to increased levels of self-esteem through the process of achievement and the experience of skill development.